Govăjdia Blast Furnace

+In 1934, the two bellows were dismantled, and in 1944 the bridge on which the aggregate was loaded was demolished; the then director of the Hunedoara Iron Works, a refugee in Govăjdia, for fear of the Allied bombings, destroyed the bridge so as not to attract attention of airplanes as an industrial objective.
+Later on, the tile roof was opened.

+In 2000, the blast furnace was declared a monument of industrial architecture.
 In 2008, the site was acquired by Ghelari Town Hall because of a failure by Hunedoara Steel Works, the previous owner, to pay taxes on the property.
 As of 2010, the chimney was intact with the original iron girdles still in place, but the roof was in serious need of repair, and the site was strewn with garbage, although the interior was fairly clean.